 ATF’s Founding and The Wood Theater

-When a group of 20-something theatre professionals, spearheaded by David Turner, Martha Banta and David King, decided to found a summer theatre, they wanted to take “the road less traveled” and focus on new work.
-Theatre professionals advising the founders told them that such a concept would never fly since to survive summer theatres must produce big name musicals and lighter fare.
-The founders held true to their vision and today ATF is preparing for its 18th season and still holding true to its mission.
+When a group of 20-something theatre professionals, spearheaded by David Turner, Martha Banta and David King, decided to found a summer theatre in 1994, they wanted to take “the road less traveled” and focus on new work.
+Theatre professionals advising the founders told them that such a concept would never fly since, to survive, summer theatres must produce big name musicals and lighter fare.
+The founders held true to their vision and now ATF has already surpassed 26 years of excellence, still holding true to its mission.

-ATF’s first season in 1995 was produced at the Lake George RV Park.
-The next summer the company moved into an abandoned Woolworth’s five and dime on Glen Street and proceeded to change the face of downtown Glens Falls with the renovation of that space into the Charles R. Wood Theater in 2004.
+ATF’s first full season in 1995 was produced at the Lake George RV Park.
+The next summer, the company moved into an abandoned Woolworth’s five and dime on Glen Street.
+Eventually, in cooperation with the Partners for Progress, a campaign was launched to renovate that space into the Charles R. Wood Theater which opened in 2004 and changed the face of downtown Glens Falls.
 The Wood Theater is now a separate non-profit entity serving not only as ATF’s home, but also as home to a diverse group of community and professional productions year-round.
 Adirondack Theatre Festival, together with organizations like The Hyde Collection and the Glens Falls Symphony Orchestra, makes Glens Falls the cultural heart of the Southern Adirondacks and continues to enrich the quality of life for local residents year after year.

 Research & Development for the American Theatre